mgutz/logxi/README.md

     logxi logs `IMBALANCED_PAIRS=>` if key/value pairs are imbalanced

-7. Loggers can be enabled/disabled via environment variables.
+*   Loggers can be enabled/disabled via environment variable.

     `LOGXI` acccepts a list space separated names with colons to indicate the log level.
 See `LevelAtoi` in `logger.go` for values.